-the wider context, this was considered likely to impact positively on 8 of the sustainability objectives.
+18.2 Safeguard proposed preferred areas identified in the plan.
+Option 18.2 seeks to safeguard any proposed preferred areas for waste identified in the plan from alternative uses.
+Safeguarding of sites could restrict the resulting harmful impacts to these specific areas, This option is not to be taken forward The LWA has not identified a need for additional areas to be identified in the plan and therefore, meaning that other areas are protected.
+Therefore in the wider context, this was considered likely to impact positively on 8 of the sustainability objectives. preferred areas are not going to be provided.
 18.3 Identify and safeguarding existing industrial areas that could provide additional capacity.
 Option 18.3 seeks to identify and safeguard existing industrial areas that could provide additional waste management capacity within the existing permitted industrial areas.
 Safeguarding of sites could restrict the resulting harmful impacts to these specific areas, meaning that other areas are protected.
 Therefore in the wider context this was considered likely to impact positively on 8 of the sustainability objectives.
 This option is not to be taken forward Industrial areas are already safeguarded through policies in the Core Strategy and the West Berkshire Local Plan saved polices, such policies do not need to be repeated.